Feeling Torn…

 When problems arise between a stepparent and child it’s tempting for the biological parent to jump in and resolve the matter or try to reconcile the relationship between the two.
 This may be appropriate from time to time initially (as long as they don’t side with their child), but ultimately it’s in a blended family’s best interests for the stepparent and child to work through their differences together.
 It’s the same with conflict between siblings; children must be taught peacemaking skills and have the opportunity to sort their differences out.

 Many people spend years hoping that one day things will get better but don’t do anything to make it happen.
 When you are proactive about making some positive changes, you’ll start to see progress.
 But you must make the RIGHT changes.
-If you’ve ever tried excelling at a skill e.g. golf or tennis without lessons showing you the right technique, sure you can do it but you’ll never be really good.
-Now it is the same in your blended family.
-For the RIGHT information that will guide and equip you with skills and strategies to transform your family life, check out the Blending Lives Program; it’s got the answers you need.
+For information that will guide and equip you with the RIGHT skills and strategies to transform your family life, check out the Blending Lives Program; it’s got the answers you need.

 Warm regards